yabwon/SAS_PACKAGES/packages/baseplus.md

 * `argBf =`        - *Optional*, default value is empty,
                      arguments of the function inserted
                      *before* elements the first list.
-                     If multiple should be comma separated.
+                     If multiple should be comma-separated.

 * `argMd =`        - *Optional*, default value is empty,
                      arguments of the function inserted
                      *between* elements the first list and
                      the second list.
-                     If multiple should be comma separated.
+                     If multiple should be comma-separated.

 * `argAf =`        - *Optional*, default value is empty,
                      arguments of the function inserted
                      *after* elements the second list.
-                     If multiple should be comma separated.
+                     If multiple should be comma-separated.

 * `format=`        - *Optional*, default value is empty, indicates a format which should be used